crcdng/hen-timeline/timeline.md

 ### April 23, 2022
 <img src="assets/20220423.png" alt="second discontinuation announcement" style="width:500px;"/>

 "We're out of service for an undetermined period of time".
 Hic et Nunc founder Rafael Lima has switched off the websites hicetnunc.xyz and hicetnunc.art.
-This happens for the second time after the November 11, 2021 event (see [above](#switchoff)).
+This happens for the second time after the November 11, 2021 event (see [above](#november-11-2021)).
 The digital art ecosystem that Hic et Nunc has brought to life remains rather unaffected, as other sites such as [https://teia.art/](https://teia.art/), [https://objkt.com/](https://objkt.com/), hic.af, www.henext.xyz, hecticnun.xyz and hen.teztools.io continue to operate, although indexer and compatibility issues between different platforms are [complicating the situation](https://docs.google.com/spreadsheets/d/11xbk3V2SfdpSSSGfkz3Tr3I2ikPEaOFAX8khX4zDvhA/edit?usp=sharing). *Note (July 2022): out of the sites mentioned above, the community driven https://teia.art/ as well https://objkt.com/, the largest marketplace on Tezos, are actively meintained and operational.*

 ### May 06, 2022
-Tezos for Tezos, hashtag [#tezos4tezos](https://twitter.com/search?q=%23tezos4tezos&src=typed_query), takes place on the weekend May 6 to 8, rekindling a community spirit similiar to  previous #OBJKT4OBJKT events (see [above](#objktforobjkt)).
+Tezos for Tezos, hashtag [#tezos4tezos](https://twitter.com/search?q=%23tezos4tezos&src=typed_query), takes place on the weekend May 6 to 8, rekindling a community spirit similiar to  previous #OBJKT4OBJKT events (see [above](#march-26-28-2021)).
 Artists are encouraged to mint editions of 100 within a price range of 0.1 to 1 Tez.
 According to [this summary by @nftbiker](https://twitter.com/nftbiker/status/1523571588523651072), 56648 editions of 2629 works are sold in total on the primary market with a combined turnover of 29022 Tez (approx. 72250 USD).
 While revenues of that size are far from widely reported record NFT sales on other platforms, a grassroots event fueled by enthusiasm such as this one is suitable to highlight the value of communities in the overall NFT art space.

 ### July 06 to 08, 2022
 The three-day event ["Proof of People"](https://proofofpeople.verticalcrypto.art/) at London's fabric nightclub marks another highlight for the Tezos art community.
 The event is organized by [VerticalCrypto Art](https://verticalcrypto.art/), whose significance since the early days of Hic et Nunc cannot be overstated.
 It hosted a wide range of talks, panel discussions, workshops, projects, exhibitions and live acts ranging from fashion and generative art to interactive installations, performance and music.
 At this and other events worldwide, various communities come together to celebrate a new avant-garde in art and culture.

-### <a name="royalties">November 10, 2022</a>
+### November 10, 2022
 <img src="assets/20221110.png" alt="royalties" style="width:500px;"/>

 Amidst controversy over a few NFT trading websites' announcements to make artist royalties optional, the leading Tezos art platforms unanimously declare to refrain from such behaviour.
 Under the moniker "Respect Artist Royalties", statements from [fxhash](https://twitter.com/fx_hash_/status/1590818471155101696), [versum](https://twitter.com/versumofficial/status/1590835144042385408), [Objkt.com](https://twitter.com/objktcom/status/1591147021888589847) and [Teia](https://twitter.com/TeiaCommunity/status/1590828908257349634) take a clear position in the debate.